 If the cow is still down after 24 hours, a re-assessment should be made of whether it is worth continuing treatment.
 However, some cows, with careful care, can take a week or longer to recover.

 Cows should never be left in pain or distress.
 And if a down cow can’t be nursed at a high standard of care, it is better to humanely euthanise her as her chances of recovery will be low.
-For more information on humane slaughter, click here.
+More information on humane slaughter.

 A cow should only be lifted if it is highly likely she will be able to bear her own weight.
 Lifting cows before they’re ready to stand can do more harm than good.